youngyangyang04/PowerVim/README.md

 ```
 C               // The root directory is the directory where the cursor is currently located
 go              // Previews the file where the cursor is, and the cursor does not jump to the file
+m               // Open a menu below and you can select from a list of actions, such as create file, delete file, copy file and soon
+r               // Refresh
 ```